-The project must comply with stormwater requirements in Chapter 15.14.180 of MCMC and the 2014 DOE Manual.
-The project is a new development inside the Urban Growth Area and must meet Minimum Requirements #1-9 because the amount of new plus replaced impervious surfaces total over 5,000 sf.
-The Minimum Requirements are discussed as follows:
+The project must comply with ECDC 18.30 - Stormwater Management Code, the 2014 Stormwater Management Manual of Western Washington (DOE Manual), and the 2017 Edmonds Stormwater Addendum (Stormwater Addendum).
+It is classified as a Category 2 project per ECDC 18.30 and must meet Minimum Requirements #1-9 because the amount of new plus replaced impervious surfaces total over 5,000 sf.